 Other significant red cherry cultivars are 'Skeena,' 'Sweetheart,' and 'Van.'

 On the other hand, popular tart cherry cultivars are:

 Cherry trees are highly valued in the timber and fruit industries.
-Turkey leads the annual global production of cherries at around 445,000 tons, with the United States following with around 419,000 tons, Michigan being the largest producing state.
+Turkey leads the annual global production of cherries at around 445,000 tons.
+The United States follows with around 419,000 tons, with Michigan being the largest producing state.
 Other cherry producers are Iran, Italy, and Spain.

-Cherry wood is highly valued in the timber industry for making fine furniture, hardwood floors, musical instruments, and wine casks.
+Timber industry.
+Cherry wood is highly valued for making fine furniture, hardwood floors, musical instruments, and wine casks.
 The wood is strong with a beautiful reddish tint that makes it desirable.
 Cherry wood is also sometimes used to barbecue because it adds a nice flavor to smoked meats.

 - Arthritis & Rheumatology, Cherry Consumption and the Risk of Recurrent Gout Attacks, 2013